Microscopic theory of refractive index applied to metamaterials: Effective current response tensor corresponding to standard relation $n^2 = \varepsilon_{\mathrm{eff}} \mu_{\mathrm{eff}}$: Introduction

 cannot be true {\itshape in this form} \cite{EDWave,Refr,EDFresnel}, {\itshape i.e., as a formula expressing the refractive index in terms of response functions}.
 Instead, its allegedly approximate version,

 turns out to be the more correct formula, which can be justified microscopically \cite{Refr}.
-Here, it is understood that the involved quantities refer to the {\itshape macroscopic limit} ($\vec k\rightarrow \vec 0$) of microscopic response functions as they can be calculated from first principles.
+Here, it is understood that the involved frequency-dependent quantities refer to the {\itshape macroscopic limit} ($\vec k\rightarrow \vec 0$) of microscopic response functions, which can be calculated from first principles.

 Fortunately, in most cases the failure of the standard relation \eqref{eq_MaxwellStand} does not pose any serious problems \cite{EDFresnel}.
 In fact, textbooks in condensed matter theory often even {\it define} \cite{Kittel,Ashcroft,Cardona} the refractive index by the allegedly approximate relation \eqref{eq_MaxwellMoreCorrect}.
 Furthermore, a {\it bulk material} where the standard formula \eqref{eq_MaxwellStand} would apply with independently obtained material parameters $\varepsilon$, $\mu$ and $n$ is not known.
 In the research domain of so-called {\it metamaterials}, however, one draws directly on the original Maxwell relation \eqref{eq_MaxwellStand} if only with ``effective'' (i.e., not calculated from first principles) {\it material parameters} (not response functions) $\varepsilon_{\rm eff}(\omega)$ and $\mu_{\rm eff}(\omega)$ \cite{Pendry}.
-Concretely, it has been argued that $n$ should be regarded as a negative number if both $\varepsilon_{\rm eff} < 0$ and $\mu_{\rm eff} < 0$ \cite{Veselago}.
+Concretely, it has been argued by V.~Veselago that $n$ should be regarded as a negative number if both $\varepsilon_{\rm eff} < 0$ and $\mu_{\rm eff} < 0$ \cite{Veselago}.
 Such a negative effective permeability can occur in {\it artificial} materials by exploiting the concept of a split-ring resonator \cite{Pendry, Smith00}.
 An anomalous light refraction at metamaterials has been observed experimentally \cite{Shelby}.
 Therefore, metamaterials are regarded as promising candidates for technological applications such as {\it superlenses} \cite{PendrySuper,SmithPendry} and {\it invisibility cloaks} \cite{Ergin}.
-With this state of affairs, we now face two questions: \begin{enumerate} \item Although the refractive index is microscopically not determined by the standard formula \eqref{eq_MaxwellStand}, is it still possible to have a material whose microscopic response functions involve two (constant) {\it material parameters,} which have an interpretation as ``effective'' electric permittivity and permeability, such that the standard formula \eqref{eq_MaxwellStand} instead holds in terms of these ``effective'' material constants? \item More generally, to which {\it current response tensor} does the simple macroscopic ansatz \eqref{eq_permitt}--\eqref{eq_permea} correspond, which is used in the traditional approach for the derivation of the standard formula \eqref{eq_MaxwellStand}? \end{enumerate} To answer these questions is precisely the aim of the pres\-{}ent~article.
+For the longest time, this line of research has been pursued in complete independence from first-principles materials science.